JonnyJD/musicbrainz-isrcsubmit/doc/isrcsubmit-config.5.rst

 -----------

 The configuration file contains various options controlling the behavior of :program:`isrcsubmit`.
-All the options given here can be overriden by passing command line arguments to :program:`isrcsubmit`.
+All the options given here can be overridden by passing command line arguments to :program:`isrcsubmit`.

 If **$XDG_CONFIG_HOME** is not set, **%APPDATA%** is used on Windows